firebadnofire/yt-dlp-utils/README.md

 Run `yt-video` to download videos

-Run `yt-video` to download videos in a playlist as mp4 (will be patched into yt-video later)
+Run `yt-video-playlist` to download videos in a playlist as mp4 (will be patched into yt-video later)
 # dependancies
 ffmpeg yt-dlp screen